The-Trademark-Factory/thetrademarkfactory/content/pages/index.md

 ---
 title: Home
 seo:
-  title: Protect your Trademark Today | Register Online | The Trademark Factory
+  title: File your Trademark Today | Register Online | The Trademark Factory
   description: >-
     Apply for your trademark online with our automated platform.
 Register your trademark for Australia and Worldwide in minutes.
+File your trade mark today.
   image: /upload/ttmf-default-seo.png
   no_index: false
 content_blocks: